s7u4rt99/crypto-scraper/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## About

+Take home assignment for Allium interview.
+Scraping code can be found in `/prisma/seed.js`.
+Schema can be found in `/prisma/schema.prisma`.
+Data fetching queries can be found in `/pages/api/coins.js`. `GET` retrieves min and max date for the date picker, `POST` creates a new search and returns the data for the search result.

 ## Getting Started

 Firstly, to scrape the past week of data, run: